What Is Parallel Play, and How Does It Benefit Kids?

 Emotional Regulation

-The close proximity and shared resources that come with parallel play can help your child develop their own sense of emotional regulation.
+The close proximity and shared resources that come with parallel play can help your child practice managing feelings and thus develop emotional regulation.

 They’ll have to decide how they’re going to respond to others in their space using the toys that they might consider theirs.
 Will they be angry about that?
 Will they be happy?
 Will they be sad?